catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 .. _documentation: https://docs.fastly.com/guides/about-fastly-services/how-fastlys-cdn-service-works

 Fastly has a number of features that make it useful for us:

+- Fastly has POPs in New Zealand
-- Fastlys POPS are Anycasted meaning that we avoid DNS propagation issues as the IP address and domain name remain static for clients
+- Fastlys POPs are Anycasted meaning that we avoid DNS propagation issues as the IP address and domain name remain static for clients
 - Fastlys provides a global network of Anycasted POPs that provides good resiliency and availability at the CDN layer